 Eat this not that

-Be sure to eat foods that help keep you energized and support a strong immune system, check out the lists below to learn what foods you should eat and which to avoid.
+Be sure to eat foods that help keep you energized and support a strong immune system.
+Check out the lists below to learn what foods to eat, and which to avoid.

 Foods to Eat